Various churches in Norway have been accused of manipulating membership figures in order to increase state funding. Here's what you need to know.

 In a recent episode of Alt for Norge, the Norwegian American contestants were told that “around 75% of the Norwegian population belong to the Church of Norway”.

-Having lived in the country for almost five years I immediately called bullshit!
+Having lived in the country for almost five years I immediately called BS!
 As it turns out, those claimed membership figures are indeed causing quite the controversy, and not just for the Church of Norway.

 In 1998, then Prime Minister Kjell Magne Bondevik from the Christian Democratic Party introduced a new membership register for the Church which was based on the population register.
 Everyone was enrolled regardless of their faith and regardless of previous status.